Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: 2PN order

-In this section we compute the 2PN Feynman diagrams.
-For 2PN diagrams, we can have $\mathcal{O}(q^2v^4)$, $\mathcal{O}(Gq^2v^2)$, $\mathcal{O}(Gq^4)$, and $\mathcal{O}(G^2q^2)$ diagrams, which are computed in the subsections below.
-The $\mathcal{O}(q^2v^4)$ order diagrams involve time derivatives and are computed in the same way as diagram 2(c) in Fig.~\ref{fig:fig1}.
-The $\mathcal{O}(Gq^2v^2)$ order diagrams have 1-loop integrals and a time derivative and are computed similarly to the 1 PN order diagrams.
-The $\mathcal{O}(Gq^4)$ and $\mathcal{O}(G^2q^2)$ order diagrams have 2 loop integrals which are of three types.
-The first type consists of factorizable 2-loops integrals which factorize into a product of two 1-loop integrals, such that each 1-loop can be performed separately.
-These types of integrals are relatively easier to compute.
-The second type consists of nested 2-loops, or recursively 1-loops, on which a 1-loop is nested in a another loop, so that they should be performed successively, first the nested 1-loop, then the outer 1-loop.
-The third type consists of irreducible 2-loops, which can be formally reduced, using an integration by parts method \cite{Smirnov:2004ym}, to a sum of integrals of the two previous kinds, i.e.~to a sum of factorizable and nested two-loops.
-We specify the symmetry factor for a diagram when is it not 1 and show the results for diagrams with symmetry factor included.
+The $\mathcal{O}(q^2v^4)$ diagrams involve time derivatives and are computed similarly to diagram 2(b) in Fig.~\ref{fig:fig1}.
+The $\mathcal{O}(Gq^2v^2)$ diagrams include one-loop integrals and a time derivative, analogous to the 1PN order diagrams.
+The $\mathcal{O}(Gq^4)$ and $\mathcal{O}(G^2q^2)$ diagrams involve two-loop integrals, which can be categorized into three types.

+The first type consists of factorizable two-loop integrals that decompose into a product of two one-loop integrals, allowing each one-loop to be computed separately.
+These integrals are relatively easier to compute.
+The second type includes nested two-loops, where a one-loop is nested within another loop, requiring successive computation—first the nested one-loop, then the outer one-loop.
+The third type comprises irreducible two-loops, which can be formally reduced, using integration by parts method \cite{Smirnov:2004ym}, to a sum of factorizable and nested two-loops.

+We specify the symmetry factor for each diagram when it is not equal to 1 and present the results for diagrams with the symmetry factor included.